 Period of Performance

-The period of performance shall be from the time of award through July - August 2018 [tentative window?].
-The reviewer’s duties shall not exceed 1 days to complete all required tasks.
+The period of performance shall be from the time of award through July - August 2018.
+[We would like to aim for a day during the week of 30 July].
+The reviewer’s duties shall not exceed four (4) days to complete all required tasks.

 Schedule of Milestones and Deliverables: The contractor shall complete the tasks and deliverables in accordance with the following schedule.